Working with Immobilizer software for virginizing files

 - 3. Bridge the crystal of the ECU or Immobox

-- 4. Connect your interfacing hardware to the target EEPROM and do the read test to check for good connection.
+- 4. Connect your interfacing hardware to the target EPROM and do the read test to check for good connection.

-- 5. If connection is ok, load in memory the needed virgin file from your hard disk and write it to the immobilizer’s EEPROM.
+- 5. If connection is ok, load in memory the needed virgin file from your hard disk and write it to the immobilizer’s EPROM.

 - 6. Do a new read test, but this time to check if the file was written correctly.
 The checksum should be the same as when loading the file from disk.
-If it changes, it is possible that EEPROM was selected wrong from the programmer’s list, the EEPROM is write protected (only newer EEPROMs) or the EEPROM is damaged.
+If it changes, it is possible that (a) EPROM was selected wrong from the programmer’s list, (b) the EPROM is write protected (only newer EPROMs) or (c) the EPROM is damaged.
 There is no possibility of a bad connection here if the read first test was passed.
 Also, if the checksum is different from the checksum when loading the file, but it reads three times the same now, it is not a connection problem.
 Data simply was not stored right because any other reason.

 - 7. If read test is ok and checksum matches, then the ECU or immobox will be ready to be reinstalled in the car.

-If you do not have the virgin EEPROM ready, but have a software like immo killer, immo tool, immo cleaner (otocheck), etc, then you will need to look in the list of the software and see if the application (vehicle) you are working with is present.
+If you do not have the virgin EPROM ready, but have a software like immo killer, immo tool, immo cleaner (otocheck), etc, then you will need to look in the list of the software and see if the application (vehicle) you are working with is present in that list.
 If it is present, then you will need to do the above procedure, but in step number 5, the procedure would be:

 - 4. …See above…